 An international perspective

 Emerson students and faculty come from more than 50 countries.
 Our Office of International Student Affairs organizes a special international orientation program at the start of every semester and provides assistance with immigration and visa concerns as well as adjustment to life in the United States.
-These activities are supplemented by several student associations, such as Amnesty International; AMIGOS (Hispanic students organization); ASIA (Asian Students for Intercultural Awareness); and EI: Emerson International, an organization dedicated to making international students feel at ease on campus by providing a link to members of their country as well as those from different cultural backgrounds.
+These activities are supplemented by several student associations, such as Amigos (Latino student organization), ASIA (Asian Students for Intercultural Awareness), and EI: Emerson International, an organization dedicated to making international students feel at ease on campus by providing a link to members of their country as well as those from different cultural backgrounds.

-Emerson accepts the Common Application and Universal Application.
+Emerson accepts the Emerson Application and Common Application.
 Students are required to complete all parts of the application, including Emerson-specific questions and writing supplement.
 Other required credentials include high school transcripts, standardized test scores, and recommendation letters.
-Additional application credentials are required for students applying to performing arts programs, comedic arts, or media arts production.
+Additional application credentials are required for students applying to Performing Arts programs, Comedic Arts, or Media Arts Production.
 For specific details on applying to Emerson, please visit emerson.edu/ugapply.

-Type of College: Coeducational, independent, founded in 1880 by Charles Wesley Emerson
+Type of School: Coeducational, independent, founded in 1880 by Charles Wesley Emerson

 Size of Campus: A dozen academic and residential buildings on Boston Common in the heart of the city’s Theater District